-- Red Dust/Black Clay: The Black Indian in American Literature.
-New York: Palgrave, 2014. [forthcoming]
+- The Black Indian in American Literature.
+New York: Palgrave, 2014.

 - “Corn Women and Feminist Physics: Indigeneity in Modern Appalachia.”
 Seeking Home: Tradition and Modernity in Modern Appalachia.
-Athens: U of GA P. [under review]
+Knoxville: U of Tennessee Press, 2014. [forthcoming]

 - “Genre Theory and Writing Transfer: Making a Case for the Multi-Tiered, Vertical Writing Program Structure.”
 Elon University Critical Transitions Conference.
 June 2013. [with Debi Welsh and Alexis Davis]